mstanaland/referrals/README.md

 npm start
 ```

-Work inside of `/src`, and everything is compiled and outputted inside `/dist`.
+Everything you do will be inside of `/src`, and everything is compiled and outputted inside `/dist`.